jessepollak/payment/README.md

 * Limits to 16 numbers
 * Supports American Express formatting
 * Adds a class of the card type (e.g. 'visa') to the input
+* If second parameter is specified then card length will be limited to its value (19 digits cards are not in use despite being included in specifications)

 Example: